 Trek challenges seventh and eighth graders to consider their destiny in Christ and pursue it through life application of God’s Word.

-Flexibility in Trek allows middle schoolers to just participate in the Bible Study and other activities (like touring the People’s City Mission) or to earn yearly awards by completing the verse memorization and other requirements.
+Flexibility in Trek (and Journey) allows students to only participate in the Bible Study and other Wednesday evening activities or to earn yearly awards by completing the verse memorization and other requirements.

 Journey (high school) leads students through an in-depth study of Scripture.
 This motivates them to see life with God’s perspective and to influence others.
 Journey features an energetic look, biblically based content, life application and an emphasis on Scripture memory.
 During the four year program, a student will also have read through the Bible.